FREQUENTLY asked Questions

 Do you accept insurance?

 Some of our licensed clinicians are in-network with major health insurance plans such as Aetna, Cigna, & UnitedHealthcare.
 Some of our licensed clinicians do not take any insurance.
-Feel free to contact our clinicians directly to find out more.
+Please refer to their individual profiles to find out more.

 What can I expect from therapy?